filecoin-project/lotus-docs/content/en/storage-providers/operate/addresses.md

 lotus-miner --actor f01000 actor control list
 ```

-### Use control addresses for commits
+### Use control addresses for all messages

-Clean up the tasks required for your worker address by setting your control addresses to perform pre-commits and commits.
-With this, only market messages are sent from the worker address.
-If the basefee is high, then you can still put sectors on chain without those messages being blocked by things like publishing deals.
+Clean up the tasks required for your worker address by setting your control addresses to perform pre-commits, commits, publish deals and terminate.
+By default, the worker address will act as a fallback address if any of the control addresses are out of funds.
+See .lotusminer `config.toml` for more information.

 1. Create two control addresses.
 Control addresses can be any _type_ of address: `secp256k1 ` or `bls`: